Valentine’s Sweetheart Deal:

 Is the fermentation complete?

 You want to be 100% sure that the fermentation has stopped in your mead.
-If it continues to ferment after it has been bottled, you might witness bottles burst.
-There are two popular and accurate techniques to know if your mead has fermented:
+Bottling prematurely can result in further fermentation inside the bottle, leading to bottle bursts.
+There are two popular methods to check if your mead has completely finished fermenting:

 The airlock bubbles test